dl-nft-books/core-svc/README.md

 ## Contact

 Responsible Max
-The primary contact for this project is  slbmax
+The primary contact for this project is @slbmax